Marketing Operations isn’t the plumbing, It’s the foundation

 Too often Marketing Operations professionals are seen as the “plumbers” of the team.
 Their work is invisible until the shower backs up and then their colleagues only see them as fixers.
 When everything is running smoothly, their work goes unnoticed.

-It’s time for Marketing Operations to present itself as what it actually is —the foundation of the building, not the plumbing for the house.
+It’s time for Marketing Operation’ role to present itself as what it actually is —the foundation of the building, not the plumbing for the house.

-To do this, Marketing Operations needs to volunteer insights instead of just cleaning up systems and data.
+To demonstrate the importance of Marketing Operations, you need to volunteer insights instead of just cleaning up systems and data.
 No one actually cares that the database has consistent state values and a high percentage of leads for which you have city data.
 They do care when you can say your possible list of invitees to an event in New York City is 11,000 instead of the 7,800 you previously thought you had.
 Everyone understands that if you can invite more people, more people are likely to attend.
 If your conversion rate remains the same on the later stages, that means more revenue at the end.
 And everyone understands more revenue as a metric.

 One of the roles Marketing Operations needs to take on is education — your team just doesn’t know what’s possible.
 For example, if Field Marketing is planning events in ten cities, and you’re able to segment your database by metro area, you can provide the following information to the field team: